Baseflow/full-stack-on-rust/05-orm/README.md

 * [x] HTTP protocol handling
 * [x] Asynchronous request handling
-* [x] Implement the REST api specification (GET, POST, PUT, DELETE)
+* [x] Implement the REST API specification (GET, POST, PUT, DELETE)
-* [x] Json serialization
+* [x] JSON serialization
 * [ ] ORM tooling for connecting to the database
 * [ ] Open API V3 spec / including swagger-ui.
 * [ ] Containerizing our API

 We already covered the first 4 requirements, let's see if we can persist our data in a database.
 For communication with the database, ORM tooling is usually the way we interact with our database.
 ORM has a couple of advantages: it abstracts actual querying to the database for us.
 Whether we will be using Postsqres or SqLite, the specifics of that interfacing with a particular type of database will be handled by the ORM tooling.
-We are not bothered with it in our codebase.
+We are not bothered by it in our codebase.
-Additionally, ORM tooling will take care of serializing/deserializing object from and to the database.
-ORM tooling can also be used to keep our database up to date with migrations, which simplies devops.
+Additionally, ORM tooling will take care of serializing/deserializing objects from and to the database.
+ORM tooling can also be used to keep our database up to date with migrations, which simplifies DevOps.

 There are a couple of ORM crates available for Rust.
 * Diesel
 * Sea-orm
 * Rustorm

-Diesel is by far the most wel known ORM crate with over 4.5 million downloads.
-It supports SqLite, Postsqres and MySql out of the box, but can be extended with other database engines.
+Diesel is by far the most well-known ORM crate with over 4.5 million downloads.
+It supports SqLite, Postsqres, and MySql out of the box, but can be extended with other database engines.
 We'll stick with that for our full-stack adventure.

 ## Diesel
-Let's add diesel to our api project.
+Let's add diesel to our API project.
 We'll also add `dotenvy` to make use of environment variables.
-For connection pooling we'll use `r2d2`.
+For connection pooling, we'll use `r2d2`.
 Additionally, we'll also add `diesel_migrations` for automatic migration deployment upon application startup.
 Out of the box, uuid's are not serialized by diesel, but adding the 'uuid' feature to diesel will supply us with the logic to do so.
-Finally we'll add `env_logger` and `log` to add a logging framework.
+Finally, we'll add `env_logger` and `log` to add a logging framework.

 #### **`todo_api/Cargo.toml`**
 ```toml